 Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

 Marion Davies was one of the rare silent movie stars to make the successful transition into the talkies.
 A talented comedienne, she was once credited as a major influence on the legendary Lucille Ball.
-Unfortunately, Marion's real life story has often overshadowed her acting career in the public consciousness.
-For better or for worse, she is best remembered today as the long time paramour of newspaper tycoon William Randolph Hearst and the hostess of Hearst Castle's famous parties.
+Unfortunately, Marion's real-life story has often overshadowed her acting career in the public mind.
+For better or worse, she is best remembered today as the long-time paramour of newspaper tycoon William Randolph Hearst and the hostess of Hearst Castle's famous parties.

 But, the biggest blow to Marion's onscreen reputation was the film Citizen Kane.
 The talentless fictional wife of Charles Foster Kane (a character partly based on Hearst) is often mistaken as an avatar for Marion.
-In fact, this was not the intention of either of the film's screenwriters (Orson Welles and Herman Mankiewicz) and both men deeply regretted inadvertently damaging Marion's acting legacy.
+In fact, this was not the intention of either of the film's screenwriters (Orson Welles and Herman Mankiewicz), and both men deeply regretted inadvertently damaging Marion's acting legacy.
 More recently, Marion Davies has gotten some renewed attention thanks to Amanda Seyfried's performance in the 2020 Netflix film Mank, signaling that it may finally be time to shift the focus to Marion's actual film career.